Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks

-The opinion of agent $X$ on feature $f \in \mathcal{F}$, denoted by $X_f$ is randomly and independently drawn from $\mathcal{N}_h(\bar{x},\sigma) = \mathcal{N}_h(0,0.5)$, namely, the normal distribution with mean $0$ and standard deviation $0.5$ in the hyperbolic distance metric.
-More precisely, if $r$ is the value of the random variable drawn from $\mathcal{N}_h(0,0.5)$, then the opinion is set to $v$ with $d_\text{h}(0,v) = r$.
-Besides, $v \ge 0$ if $r \ge 0$; and $v < 0$ if $r < 0$. \item An agent $X$ is randomly picked.
+The opinion of agent $X$ on feature $f \in \mathcal{F}$, denoted by $X_f$ is randomly and independently drawn from $\mathcal{N}_t(\bar{x},\sigma) = \mathcal{N}_t(0,0.25)$, namely, the truncated normal distribution with mean $0$ and standard deviation $0.25$ in the Euclidean distance metric.
+More precisely, if $r$ is the value of the random variable drawn from $\mathcal{N}_t(0,0.25)$, then the opinion is set to $r$ if $|r| \le 1$.
+And the opinion is set to $1$ $(-1)$ if $r > 1$ ($r < -1$). \item An agent $X$ is randomly picked.
 Then, a neighbor of $X$, say $Y$, is randomly selected.
-A feature $f$ is randomly selected from $\mathcal{F}$. \begin{enumerate} \item {[The case of similar agents]} If the two agents are similar, namely, the hyperbolic distances between at least $\kappa = 1/2$ of their opinions are less than the agreement threshold $a$, then $X_f$, the opinion of feature $f$ for agent $X$, changes to $\tilde{X}_f$ where
+A feature $f$ is randomly selected from $\mathcal{F}$. \begin{enumerate} \item {[The case of similar agents]} If the two agents are similar, namely, the Euclidean distances between at least $\kappa = 1/2$ of their opinions are less than the agreement threshold $a$, then their opinions of feature $f$ move closer to each other in the sense that the Euclidean distance of the new opinions of the selected feature trait between the two agents decreases upon interaction.
+Specifically, $X_f$, the opinion of feature $f$ for agent $X$, changes to $\tilde{X}_f$ where